pesama/konga-metadata/README.md

 | FieldType     | field  | value            | Define the name of the field type to use            |

 #### Generator
-The annotation framework contains a `Generator` class that converts the annotated elements in metadata definitions to be sent to the ui.
+The annotation framework contains a `KongaGenerator` class that converts the annotated elements in metadata definitions to be sent to the ui.

 Example: